 The Ek Balam site is open every day from 8 am to 5 pm and the entrance fee is 122 pesos for foreigners, 94 pesos for Mexican nationals.

 Editor's note: there are a lot of stray dogs at the Ek Balam site.
 A recent visitor decided to do something about it, and you can help.
 She started a campaign: www.gofundme.com/balamdogs Please click on the link and consider contributing to a program to feed, treat and control the birth rate of feral animals in the region.
 It is a very well-organized and solution-oriented program.
+UPDATE: The people who are working on this program will be there Nov 24-Dec 1, 2015.
+They would welcome local experienced volunteers to help them.

 NOTE: THE ENTRY FEE IS SPLIT INTO 2 AMOUNTS (STATE "CULTUR" AND FEDERAL "INAH") AND IS PAID AT 2 SEPARATE WINDOWS, AND YOU WILL NEED BOTH TICKETS TO ENTER THE SITE.